pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "One reason I don't drink is that I want to know when I am having a good time."
 --Nancy Astor

+"You have power over your mind—not outside events.
+Realize this, and you will find strength."
+--Marcus Aurelius, Meditations

+<a class="anchor" id="B"></a>
+### B

 "Although golf was originally restricted to wealthy, overweight Protestants, today it's open to anybody who owns hideous clothing."
 --David Barry